 Alicia Patten-Madera: Absolutely.
 And that ties very well into, I think it was your last piece slide that talks about the importance of research.
 I mean, when someone has that question and really digging down and seeing, Oh, the school might be an option, but let me learn more.
 So I think that that ties very well into that.
 Now, another question we have is, "How would you handle a situation where some students are being culturally insensitive, sexist, racist, or homophobic?"

 Dr. James Greenwood: Absolutely.
 I think it's an important question because I think as a family, there's a couple of things to consider.
 First of all, I think it would be folly to think that those types of things won't happen at schools.
 That our schools are a microcosm and a reflection of our broader society, so that when we continue to see racist, homophobic, sexist acts happen in society at large, it would be foolish to think that those wouldn't be reflected at some of our school communities.
 So the question is, how does the school respond when those things happen as well?
-So I mentioned this earlier, thinking about, again, back to that some of the Black at movements, I think one of the things that was challenging was that sometimes the things that were being raised were never raised on because students didn't feel that they were able to, or didn't feel that they had the voice or looking at them seriously.
+So I mentioned this earlier, thinking about, again, back to that some of the "Black@" movements, I think one of the things that was challenging was that sometimes the things that were being raised were never raised on because students didn't feel that they were able to, or didn't feel that they had the voice or would be taken seriously.

 But one of the things that I would say is making sure if and when these things happen to bring it forward to administration, to teachers so that they can be able to address it and be able to deal with the situation.
-Now, the other thing I would say, the responsibility depends on the context and the particularities of the situation.
+Now, the other thing I would say, the response really depends on the context and the particularities of the situation.
 One of the things that I think that's important to recognize is that when we're in independent schools, again, we're in school.
 So we're working with young people and so young people are going to make mistakes.
 And so we really want to make sure that we're creating opportunities for students to learn and grow from them as well.
-I think it's Brian Stevenson's quote, as he talks about the equal justice initiative, but none of us should be defined by the worst thing we've ever done.
+I think it's Bryan Stevenson's quote, as he talks about the equal justice initiative, but none of us should be defined by the worst thing we've ever done.

 I think the other thing that's important when you bring these issues forward to the school to really work, again, in partnership with the school to think about what's the best way to move forward.
 Now, to be clear, that's not to suggest that you get to decide what's going to happen in those situations.
 But I think it's important that the school does engage in that conversation when someone has been the target or a victim to give them some agency and some voice back in the ways that they move forward with it.
-Sometimes it might be a situation where it wants to have a facilitated conversation or a mediated conversation with that student or with that faculty member.
+Sometimes it might be a situation where a student wants to have a facilitated conversation or a mediated conversation with that student or with that faculty member.
 So it really, they just want to be able to have some support and help in addressing it for themselves and using their voice that way.

-And then in other times it may just be that depending on the severity or what happened, that the school needs to step in and really make a stance and really show how school rules and have been violated and how we've mistreated others.
+And then in other times it may just be that depending on the severity or what happened, that the school needs to step in and really make a stance and really show how school rules have been violated and how we've mistreated others.
 So I think it's a mixture of responses.
 I think there is that.
-Making sure that the school does respond, that this is the worst thing that can happen is nothing.
+Making sure that the school does respond, because the worst thing that can happen is nothing.
 I think that making sure that the school knows what's happened, so again, then we can't respond to what we don't know about.
 And again, recognizing that ultimately we are working with young people who are going to make mistakes and that we hope that they're able to learn from them.
 That ultimately as we work in education, that's our bread and butter is that growth and change and that we believe in young people.
 And so really making sure that we approach it both from that education standpoint, but also making sure that it hopefully doesn't happen again from the same person that they have demonstrated that learning and growth.

 Alicia Patten-Madera: So well said, thank you.
-And now another question is and this relates to anti-racism education, "How do we have initial conversations with our covering school so that they can start anti-racism education?"
+And now another question is and this relates to anti-racism education, "How do we have initial conversations with our current school so that they can start anti-racism education?"

 Dr. James Greenwood: Yeah, no. I think you start those conversations for sure.
 I think again, it would be foolish to think that a school is not paying attention to see what's been happening in society over the last several years.
 So I think to start that conversation, if there is again, with whatever connections and relationships you might have.
 It could be with the person in the DEI role, it could be with the person in the student life, it could be with the head of school.
 But really I think start by asking the school, what are they doing?
 How have they responded?
 I think that's one way to start and to approach these conversations from a place of curiosity rather than a place of just assuming that schools aren't doing anything.